Engaging Greek affiliated students in leadership, scholarship, service, relationship and values based programming.

 For a full list of fraternity & sorority organizations, upcoming events, and information related to Fraternity & Sorority Life at Ferris, visit our Bulldog Connect page.

 - Opportunities to give back to the community and volunteer

 - Network and gain professional skills you can use after college

 Black Greek Council (BGC) - Serves as the governing body of the historically Black Greek lettered organizations on the campus of Ferris State University.
 The purpose of Black Greek Council is to provide representative leadership, judicial oversight, and democratic governance of all its members.
-There are currently 8 organizations associated with BGC.

 Interfraternity Council (IFC) - As members of the Interfraternity Council at Ferris State University, they strive for excellence and seek leadership in the Greek community as well as around campus.
 They are grounded in values and passions of scholarship, brotherhood, civic engagement, and diversity.
-There are currently 9 organizations associated with IFC.

 Professional Greek Council (PGC) - The mission of Professional Greek Council is to promote and enhance professional fraternity life through collaboration, inclusion, and professional development on the campus of Ferris State University.
 The Professional Greek Council exists to stimulate interaction among its member groups and serve as a unified voice for professional fraternities on campus.
 At our core we strive to improve each member holistically to prepare them for their future career.